SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    /> returns \"\(r0)\"
    </ returns "hello:world"

-As before, any parameters with default values can be excluded when the function is called:
+As in the earlier ``joinTwoStrings`` example, any parameters with default values can be excluded when the function is called:

 .. testcode:: selectorStyle